|Humansville, MO, United States|

-Posted by Chief Phillip 'Cloudpiler' Landis over 10 years ago
+Posted by Chief Phillip 'Cloudpiler' Landis almost 13 years ago

 We've been doing some systems analysis of our Perma Project and prioritizing for the coming thaw.
 We've had some very unseasonably (strange) wintery weather here that pretty much shuts down the jobs I had outlined a month ago.
 Normally, I would be digging swales and building berms, assembling sheet compost, laying huguls, this time of year, but not this year.

 We have a foot of snow on the ground still and the weatherman says it's going to stay around at least another two weeks.
 So, what do you do when the weather shuts you down.
 We look to inside jobs that have been put aside because the weather was nice.
 You know, we all tend to do this.
 Sometimes there are jobs that come up during the growing season that we just don't get around to because of the busyness of the season.
 Now's the time to see to those jobs so they don't get set aside again.